Light in correlated disordered media: Introduction

 The remainder of the article is structured as follows.
 Section~\ref{sec:2} introduces the basic concepts and important quantities for light scattering and transport in correlated disordered media, namely the extinction, scattering and transport mean free paths.
 We derive mathematically explicit results, as a function of the degree of structural correlations, from rigorous multiple scattering theories for both continuous permittivity media and discrete particulate media, emphasizing conceptual similarities between these two viewpoints.
 Section~\ref{sec:3} addresses the statistical description of the structural properties of correlated disordered media.
 Different classes of correlated systems are discussed, together with numerical and experimental techniques to realize and characterize them.
-Section~\ref{sec:5} reviews experimental and theoretical studies wherein structural correlations yield dramatic variations of light transport parameters, including enhanced scattering in colloidal suspensions of particles, optical transparency in hyperuniform systems and anomalous diffusion in media with large-scale (fractal) heterogeneities.
+Section~\ref{sec:5} reviews experimental and theoretical studies wherein structural correlations yield substantial variations of light transport parameters, including enhanced scattering in colloidal suspensions of particles, optical transparency in hyperuniform media and anomalous diffusion in materials with large-scale (fractal) heterogeneities.
 Section~\ref{sec:6} is concerned with emergent mesoscopic phenomena relying on an interplay of order and disorder, most of which are not yet fully understood.
 This includes the formation of photonic gaps and localized states in disordered systems, and the statistical properties of near-field speckles and local density of states.
-Section~\ref{sec:7} describes various applications of correlated disordered media in optics and photonics, namely light management in thin films, random lasing and visual appearance design.
-Section~\ref{sec:8} concludes the review with a discussion on the open challenges in the field.
+Section~\ref{sec:7} describes various applications of correlated disordered media in optics and photonics, namely light trapping for enhanced absorption, random lasing and visual appearance design.
+Section~\ref{sec:8} concludes the review with a discussion on some open challenges in the field.